Winter storm tracks east, hitting during morning commute - NewsBreak

 New Jersey Gov. Phil Murphy on Thursday night declared a state of emergency for the entire state and delayed opening state offices for nonessential employees until 11 a.m.

-The storm also affected coronavirus testing sites, many of which have been overwhelmed with long lines and waits for days.
-Some testing sites in Rhode Island delayed their openings until later in the day, when the storm was expected to start tapering off.
-Testing sites in Connecticut closed.

 Philadelphia and Newark Liberty International airports reported many flights were canceled or delayed.
-Airports across the Northeast advised travelers to check with their airlines.
+Travelers were advised to check with their airlines.

 From late Thursday through Friday afternoon, 4 to 7 inches (10 to 18 centimeters) of snow were expected in parts of central and southern New Hampshire, and south-central and southwest Maine, according to the weather service.